spotlightpa/poor-richard/content/news/2020-02-04-pennsylvania-gov-tom-wolf-wants-more-money-for-public-schools-—-and-gun-control.md

 ### Minimum wage

 Wolf is asking the legislature to approve raising the state’s minimum wage from the current $7.25 per hour to $12 beginning this July.
-That rate would increase every year by 50 cents until it reaches $15 per hour inJuly2026.
+That rate would increase every year by 50 cents until it reaches $15 per hour in July2026.
 The Senate late last year approved a plan to gradually hike the minimum wage to $9.50 per hour, but the House has not yet taken up the proposal.

 ### State police fee